reagrouptest/simple-sinatra-application/README.md

 ## Assumptions

-A project should be designed to avoid a single point of failure.
+Assumption is made that the application is used only for development purpose.
+Production application should be built on HTTPS and communications between host should be secure.

 There are few known practices which can be implemented to make it more secure and highly available.
+There should not be single point of failure.

 * This architecture should be used only for development purpose as it serves HTTP request.
   Recommendation is to use HTTPS for security reason.